jeffmaher/github-repo-starter-template/README.md

 - Instructions to get started
 - Pull request creation and updates (i.e. where you might want to run tests)
 - Protecting your `main` branch
+- Dockerfile and Docker Compose (with PostgreSQL and Redis commented out defaults)

 ## Instructions